-The Board, on April 18, 2024, based on the recommendations of the Nomination and Remuneration Committee, approved performance-based grant of RSUs amounting to ₹10 crore for fiscal 2025 under the 2019 Plan.
+The Board, on April 18, 2024, based on the recommendations of the Nomination and Remuneration Committee, approved performance-based grant of RSUs amounting to 3025 under the 2019 Plan.
 These RSUs will vest based on achievement of certain performance targets.
 Accordingly, 70,699 performance based RSU's were granted effective May 2, 2024.